Reasoning with /h-reason

 migration before deciding anything

-This is the default when intent is unclear.
+This is the default when intent is ambiguous.
 The agent never assumes you want it to drive the full cycle.

 Depth modes

-When the agent does enter the decision cycle (Paths 2 or 3), it selects a depth:
+When the agent enters the decision cycle (modes 2 or 3), it auto-selects a depth:

-Tactical Reversible, low risk, obvious approach Frame → Explore → Decide (skip characterization and comparison)
+Tactical Reversible, low risk, obvious approach Understand → Explore → Execute (skip characterization, skip formal comparison)

-Standard Multiple viable approaches, moderate blast radius Frame → Char → Explore → Compare → Decide (full cycle)
+Standard Multiple viable approaches, moderate blast radius Full 5-mode cycle: Understand → Explore → Choose → Execute → Verify

 Deep Hard to reverse, security implications, cross-team impact Full cycle + rich parity rules, rollback runbook, refresh triggers

-You can override the depth: /q-reason deep: should we change our database?
+Override the depth explicitly: /h-reason deep: should we change our database?

 The diagnostic conversation

-Before the agent starts generating options, it drives a diagnostic conversation.
-This is the most important part — problem quality determines solution quality.
+Before generating options, the agent drives a diagnostic conversation in the Understand mode.
+Problem quality determines solution quality.
 The agent asks:

 1. "What observation doesn't fit?" — the signal, not the assumed cause